animatlabs/animatlabs.github.io/_posts/2022-10-05-ef-core-managing-sp-udf-custom-sql.md

 ## Conclusion

 We have tried to look into how we include scripts, generate migrations and then execute those within the bounds of EF Core.
-In commercial projects, since as there are many cases where any of these conditions might be un-avoidable.
+In commercial projects, since as there are many cases where any of these conditions might be unavoidable.
 Hope this helps... :)